igorbrigadir/twitter-glossary/README.md

 When the replies to a tweet far outweigh the retweets or likes, usually because of a controversial opinion or statement.

+## replyguy

+Someone who replies to your tweets, usually used to describe unwanted replies or excessive or fanatical replying behaviour.

 ##